Setting up staging site

-Luckily, that is super easy with WP Synchro, as you just run the already configured synchronization and then wait until it has completed.
-It will synchronize database and synchronize files, so it will be identical to the production site again.
+Luckily, that is super easy with WP Synchro, as you just run the already configured migration and then wait until it has completed.
+It will migrate database and migrate files, so it will be identical to the production site again.

-If you have a very large site, it is suggested that you create another installation, which only synchronizes what you need, instead of everything.
+If you have a very large site, it is suggested that you create another migration, which only migrates what you need, instead of everything.

-Example: You have a very large news site and want to create a fast synchronization.
-In this case it can probably be enough to synchronize the database and the /wp-content/uploads folder to get the uploaded media.
+Example: You have a very large news site and want to create a fast migration.
+In this case it can probably be enough to migrate the database and the /wp-content/uploads folder to get the uploaded media.